wu-xiaohan/ReplicationAddressMissingness/README.md

 # Replication Files for Addressing Missingness in Serialized Bureaucratic Data: The Case of Chinese Courts

 ## Overview
 This repository contains replication files for the paper **"Addressing Missingness in Serialized Bureaucratic Data: The Case of Chinese Courts"** by Xiaohan Wu, Margaret E. Roberts, Rachel E. Stern, Benjamin L. Liebman, Amarnath Gupta, Luke Sanford, published in Sociological Methods & Research in 2025.
 The files provided allow users to replicate the results presented in the paper.
-Due to GitHub's file size limitations, this repository includes a smaller subset of the data for testing and demonstration purposes.
-The complete dataset for missingness estimation is available for download at the following link:
+Due to GitHub's file size limitations, the replication data is shared via google drive.
+Please download the zip file using google cloud link, unzip and replace the data folder in this repository.
+The complete dataset for missingness estimation is available for download at the following link:https://drive.google.com/drive/folders/10m0h5PhBVUiJn8N01rCU4N9dbDQ8TZGx?usp=sharing.

 ## Repository Structure
 The repository is organized as follows: